jdudetv/Memedows/README.md

     - Client: Electron app that communicates with OBS
     - Functions: All cloud based code & configurations
     - Dashboard: User-facing React app

+#

+Memedows uses [Sceneify](https://github.com/Brendonovich/sceneify) Is used to communicate with OBS.